algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 If $x$ and $y$ are close in magnitude, the error will be $O(\epsilon \cdot |x|)$.

-Under direct computation, the substraction "magnifies" the errors of the squaring.
+Under direct computation, the subtraction "magnifies" the errors of the squaring.
 But this can be fixed by instead using the following formula:

 $$
 f(x, y) = x^2 - y^2 = (x + y) \cdot (x - y)